lissine0/Monal-wiki/XML-Query-Language.md

 This will try to parse the given `NSString` into an `NSUUID` object using the `initWithUUIDString` initializer of `NSUUID`.
 This will return `nil` for an invalid string, which will omit this result from the `NSArray` returned by `find:`.
 - `uuidcast`:
 This will do the same as the `uuid` conversion command for valid uuid strings, but use the `HelperTools`method `stringToUUID` to cast any other given string to a UUIDv4 by hashing it using SHA256 and arranging the result to resemble a valid UUIDv4.

+# The data-forms (XEP-0004) query language extension
+To query fields etc. of a XEP-0004 data-form, the last path segment of an XML query can contain a data-forms subquery.

+[...]